circuitnet/circuitnet.github.io/feature/properties.md

 # Naming Conventions

-10242 samples are generated for feature extraction from 6 original RTL designs with variations in synthesis and physical design as shwon in table below.
+10242 samples are generated for feature extraction from 6 original RTL designs with variations in synthesis and physical design as shown in table below.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}